sreyan-ghosh/ML-from-scratch/README.md

 # ML-from-scratch
-Basic ML Alogorithms from scratch
+Basic ML and DL Alogorithms from scratch